 Commonly gardeners use creeping thyme, alpine strawberries, mint, creeping rosemary, wintergreen, oregano, comfrey, red clover, lentils.
 Crops like squashes and cucumbers also have big fan leaves which can shade the soil.

 Structural aids provide physical support to enhance the growing conditions for plants.
-The most obvious example of this is having plants serve as living trellises for creepers and climbers or as support pole for crops such as tomatoes.
+The most obvious example of this is having plants serve as living trellises for creepers and climbers or as support poles for crops such as tomatoes.

 Plants used in this way are corn, sunflowers, and small fruit trees.
 You can also incorporate non-living elements, such as birdbaths, bat boxes on poles, bird feeders, and stone walls.

-Remember that if your tree is a fruit or nut producing anchor and you also use it as a supporting trellis for a climber – you run the risk of cutting off the tree’s production if the climber gets out of hand.
+Remember that if your tree is a fruit or nut-producing anchor and you also use it as a supporting trellis for a climber – you run the risk of cutting off the tree’s production if the climber gets out of hand.

 Protectors come in many forms in your guild.
 Think of the many threats to your crops – protectors are primed to tackle these problems, collaborating in unison.